valenzhou/nft-market/README.md

   </a>
 </p>

-> A web3 dapp project about nft casting, trading, and staking.Front use: Nextjs,Wagmi,rainbowkit,Next-ui.
+> A web3 dapp project about nft casting, trading, and staking.Front use: Nextjs,Wagmi,rainbowkit,Next-ui,React18.

 ### 🏠 [Homepage](https://nft-market-seven-phi.vercel.app/)